-In effect RIM constructed or became a portal or something analogous to a portal.
-Everything had to go through their gateway.
-The practical consequence of this was that, in fact, none of the UK’s mobile phone networks could ever easily or conveniently apply the IWF list or the adult content list in relation to their customers who used BlackBerry devices.
-They all had to look to BlackBerry to resolve it for them.
-We now know that didn’t happen in the vast majority of cases.
-Read on.
+In effect RIM constructed or became an encrypted portal or something analogous to a portal.
+Everything had to go through their, proprietary gateway.
+The practical consequence of this was that, in fact, none of the UK’s mobile phone networks could ever easily or conveniently apply the IWF list or the adult content list themselves in relation to customers who used BlackBerry devices.
+They all had to look to BlackBerry to resolve it.

 Why is BlackBerry so important?
 Not hard to work that one out.
 Their handsets have a substantial share of the UK market.
 There are around 8,000,000 in use today in the UK.
 That’s over one-fifth of all smartphones.

 In addition we know from various research reports that BlackBerry handsets are hugely popular with kids, not least because of the completely free BlackBerry Messenger service which they provide.
 As a result, what happens with and on these devices is unusually important for online child safety.